MengceZheng/MengceZheng.github.io/_pages/about.md

 ## 💬 Presentations

+- Vulnerability Analysis of Mersenne Number-Based Post-quantum Cryptosystems in Secure Communication Networks, The 22nd EAI International Conference on Security and Privacy in Communication Networks, Lancaster, United Kingdom (Hybrid), 2026. \| \[[Slides](/docs/SecureComm26.pdf)\]
+- SoK: A Generalized Attack on RSA and Its Variants, Cryptographers' Track at the RSAC 2026 Conference, San Francisco, CA, USA, 2026. \| \[[Slides](/docs/CTRSAC26.pdf)\]
 - A Novel Partial Key Exposure Attack on Common Prime RSA, The 16th International Conference on the Theory and Applications of Security and Cryptography, Rabat, Morocco, 2025. \| \[[Slides](/docs/AFRICACRYPT25.pdf)\]
 - Improving RSA Cryptanalysis: Combining Continued Fractions and Coppersmith's Techniques, The 30th Australasian Conference on Information Security and Privacy, Wollongong, Australia, 2025. \| \[[Slides](/docs/ACISP25.pdf)\]
 - Lattice-Based Solving Strategy Using Coppersmith's Techniques and Its Applications, Crypto Seminar at the University of Caen Normandie, Caen, France, 2025. \| \[[Slides](/docs/UCaen25.pdf)\]